PHPMD is a spin-off project of PHP Depend and aims to be a PHP equivalent of the well known Java tool PMD.

 PHPMD's command line tool currently defines three different exit codes.

 - 0, This exit code indicates that everything worked as expected.
 This means there was no error/exception and PHPMD hasn't detected any rule violation in the code under test.

 - 1, This exit code indicates that an error/exception occured which has interrupted PHPMD during execution.

 - 2, This exit code means that PHPMD has processed the code under test

 without the occurence of an error/exception, but it has detected rule

 violations in the analyzed source code.
 You can also prevent this behaviour

 --ignore-violations-on-exitflag, which will result to a 0 even if any violations are found.

-At the moment PHPMD comes with the following three renderers:
+At the moment PHPMD comes with the following four renderers:

 - xml, which formats the report as XML.